francescoraves483/S-LDM/tester/UDP-AMQP-relayer/README.md

 You can also specify a custom URL or topic/queue name with, respectively, the `--url` and `--queue` options.

 This relayer has been tested with an [Apache ActiveMQ "Classic"](https://activemq.apache.org/components/classic/download/) broker (version 5).

+The relayer relies on the [TCLAP library](http://tclap.sourceforge.net/) in order to parse the command line options.